 Businesses need new people

-The next step in the flowchart concerns building up a list of people who are interested in what you have to offer ( online, this is most often a list of email addresses ).
+The next step in the flowchart concerns building up a list of people who are interested in what you have to offer ( online, this list is most often a database of email addresses ).

-The blue box, 3rd down from the top is labelled Promotional Campaigns and the first campaigns that need to be run are to new people who can be prospective clients and customers.
+The blue box, 3rd down from the top is labelled Promotional Campaigns and the first campaigns that need to be run are to new people who are likely prospective clients and customers.

 You have your established clients and customers ( shown on the left of the diagram ).
 But before they become clients or regular customers, they are new people.
 In the flowchart, the right side lists some of the places that ads can be run to them.

-New people should be sent to a page on your website that makes an offer in exchange for some sort of contact information or action.
+The offers made to new people most-often need to be different to those made to your clients and customers, with MINIMUM risk.
+They should be sent to a page on your website that makes an offer in exchange for some sort of contact information or action.

 If the offer is taken up, then you now have a hot prospect, or customer.
 If not, its possible these days to re-target people who have visited your website, allowing you to promote to them specifically and follow them up.